-The Directional Comparison Blocking (DCB) scheme is the most popular pilot relaying scheme, implemented to protect extra high voltage power lines.
-This scheme is more dependable than permissive transfer trip schemes because it trips the breaker even when there is no carrier signal from the remote end pilot relay.
-Ofcourse, the protective relays need to see the fault first.
+The Directional Comparison Blocking (DCB) scheme is the most popular pilot relaying scheme, implemented to protect high voltage power lines.
+This scheme is more dependable than a permissive transfer trip scheme because it trips the breaker even when there is no carrier signal from the remote end pilot relay.
+Let’s dive into details.

 Let’s examine the DCB scheme using the figure below and its scenarios.